TRaSH-Guides/Guides/docs/Sonarr/Sonarr-setup-custom-formats-Anime.md

 ## Custom Formats

 !!! note
     We're going to make use of the below custom formats.
-See [HERE](/sonarr/){:target="_blank" rel="noopener noreferrer"} for how to import the custom formats
+See [How to import Custom Formats](/Radarr/Radarr-import-custom-formats/){:target="_blank" rel="noopener noreferrer"} for how to import the custom formats

 {! include-markdown "../../includes/cf/anime.md" !}
 <!-- --8<-- "includes/cf/anime.md" -->